dilaouid/FandomScraper/README.md

 -   The `IData` interface represents the structure of a character object.
 -   The `IDataset` interface defines the structure of the character's data.

-Feel free to customize the options and explore the capabilities of FandomScraper to efficiently retrieve character information from various Fandom wikis.
+Feel free to customize the options and explore the capabilities of FandomScraper to efficiently retrieve character informations from various Fandom wikis.

 Remember to handle any errors that may occur and adjust the method names and options according to your specific use case.